 What to Pack for Costa Rica in August

-Bug Spray – You can always buy bug spray in Costa Rica.
-If you are bringing a checked bag and would like to bring some yourself, remember that aerosol cans are not allowed in luggage and we always put our bug spray in a large zip lock bag.
-You don’t want it to leak and have all your clothes covered in bug spray.
+• Bug Spray: You can always buy bug spray in Costa Rica.
+If you are bringing a checked bag and would like to bring some yourself, remember that aerosol cans are not allowed in luggage.

-A filtered water bottle just to block out any additional bacteria – I am a ride-or-die fan of the Lifestraw water bottle.
+• A filtered bacteria blocking water bottle: I am a ride-or-die fan of the Lifestraw water bottle.

-Sunscreen – Because, sun in Costa Rica is strong!
+• Sunscreen: Because, sun in Costa Rica is strong even if it seems cloudy!

 For footwear, there are a few things I suggest.